mackay218/next_stop_time_checker/README.md

 ## Next Steps

 - responsive layout and styling
-- test for edge cases
+- testing for edge cases
-- diable or give notifications possible choices that will never have a result because the bus/train does not extend in that direction from the last stop on the line. e.g. "METRO GEEN Line" "Target Field Station Platform 2" "West"
+- disable or give notifications possible choices that will never have a result because the bus/train does not extend in that direction from the last stop on the line. e.g. "METRO GEEN Line" "Target Field Station Platform 2" "West"